pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

            which will be called whenever the map's domain has changed.
 See example in :doc:`PI_Map.py<../samples>` demo.

-.. py:function:: mapScaleMeter(projection, x, y)
+.. py:function:: mapScaleMeter(projection, x, y) -> float

  :param XPLMMapProjectionID projection:  opaque value
  :param float x: